 Location: Whyalla Visitor Information Centre, Lincoln Highway, Northern entrance to the city.

-Open: Daily 10am-4pm, except Good Friday and Christmas Day.
+Museum Open Daily: 10am-4pm, except Good Friday and Christmas Day

 HMAS Whyalla at the Whyalla Maritime Museum